 We are proud that an average of 90 cents of every dollar we spend is invested in delivering care and comfort to those in need.We are proud that an average of 90 cents of every dollar we spend is invested in delivering care and comfort to those in need.

 The Red Cross is proud that an average of 90 cents of every dollar we spend is invested in delivering care and comfort to those in need.
 The remaining 10 cents helps keep the entire Red Cross running by supporting routine, but indispensable, day-to-day business operations.
-These operations include the enterprise-wide computer, telecommunications, volunteer management, HR and payroll systems for our more than 17,000 employees and nearly 300,000 volunteers, as well as fundraising, communications and other support services.
+These operations include the enterprise-wide computer, telecommunications, volunteer management, HR, and payroll systems for nearly 18,000 employees and approximately 275,000 volunteers, as well as fundraising, communications, and other support services.

 Behind the Numbers

 While the ratio varies slightly from year to year, over time, an average of 90 cents of every dollar the Red Cross spends is invested in humanitarian services and programs.
 We calculate this average by comparing our spending on mission-related programs to our total expenses.

-For example, in fiscal year 2021, the Red Cross devoted 91% of our total spending to programs that delivered help and support to people in need.
-This was calculated by comparing program spending of $2.58 billion to total expenses of $2.83 billion.
+For example, in fiscal year 2022, the Red Cross devoted 90.7% of its total spending to programs that delivered help and support to people in need.
+This was calculated by comparing program spending of $2.79 billion to total expenses of $3.08 billion.

-Here’s the breakdown from our audited financial statements of our mission-related spending in FY21:
+Here’s the breakdown from our audited financial statements of our mission-related spending in FY22:

-Collects more than 4.5 million blood donations and nearly 1 million platelet donations to help people who face serious injuries, surgeries, child birth, anemia, blood disorders, cancer treatments and more.
+Collects nearly 4.5 million blood donations and more than 1 million platelet donations to help people who face serious injuries, surgeries, childbirth, anemia, blood disorders, cancer treatments and more.